-Gaoligong by UTMB® is an Ultra Distance Trail Running Race in Gaoligong Mountains in Tengchong Municipality of Yunnan Province, South West China
+Gaoligong by UTMB® is an Ultra Distance Trail Running Race in Gaoligong Mountains starting in Tengchong City of Yunnan Province, South West China

 Gaoligong mountain chain runs from North to South next to the border with Myanmar.
 Geographically the foothills of the Himalaya, it is a reservoir of great biodiversity, harboring some of the best-preserved forests in China, home to clouded leopard, gibbons, bears and red panda.
 It is located to the south of the Three Parallel Rivers UNESCO World Heritage site, where the great rivers – the Yangtze, the Mekong and the Salween flow southwards from the Tibetan Plateau into Indo China.

 Yunnan Province where Gaoligong by UTMB is held, is the most popular tourist destination in China.
 In 2016, it attracted 431 million visits from home and abroad.
 Yunnan aims to become a global tourist destination in the near future.
 Yunnan is China‘s most diverse province, biologically as well as culturally and ethnically.
 It is home to 25 of China’s 56 ethnic groups, with Tibetan regions in the north and South East Asian ethnicities and culture in the South.